surumivs/Ansible/README.md

 •	sudo apt install ansible
 •	ssh-keygen (On both Ansible and target servers)
 Copy the ‘id_rsa.pub’ from the ansible server and paste it on the ‘authorized_keys’ file on the target servers.
-Now password less authentication is done, checking by
+Now password-less authentication is done, checking by
 •	ssh <privateIPOf-Targetserver>

 2. Checking Ansible configuration working by Ansible ad-hoc commands